 Parental support is vital in seeing that home learning is done conscientiously and in the best possible conditions.
 Parents are asked to co-operate by seeing that their child does the home learning carefully and by signing the diary.
-Home learning timetables are sent home at the beginning of each school year so that parents know what is expected of their child.
 Every student is given a well-designed school diary at the beginning of each school year to help to plan the home learning.

 The purposes of home learning are:

 - To develop the ability to work alone.

 - To develop the skills of researching, organising and presenting appropriate work on a given theme or topic to extend or prepare for classwork.

 - To encourage the habit of reading.

 - To develop the habit of regular work at home so that good routines are established in readiness to study for public examinations.